-NSRA has been under dynamic and active management since District bought out muck farms during 1990s.
-As of 2014, all phases in NSRA have been approved for being flooded and July 16, 2015 Page 89 of 129 restored as wetland.
+The NSRA has been under dynamic and active management since the District obtaine ownership of the bought out muck farms during the 1990s.
+As of 2014, all phases in NSRA have been approved for being flooded and restored as wetlands.
 However, details of managing water levels within each phase and among phases to meet wetland criteria have not been finalized by District's environmental scientists.
-Hence, detailed NSRA configuration is simplified into one big storage box by leveling and combining Phases 1 through 8.
+Hence, detailed the NSRA configuration is simplified into one big storage areabox by leveling and combining Phases 1 through 8.
 The stage-area-storage relation is shown in Table 19.
-Under baseline conditions simulation, when water depth in this box exceeds 2 ft, Unit 1 Pump with 33 cfs capacity will pump water to Lake Apopka; when water depth exceeds 3 ft, additional Unit 2 Pump will kick in to pump water to Lake Apopka which bring total pumpage to 133 cfs.
-This setup will allow NSRA to keep some water for wetland vegetation establishment while pumping water back to Lake Apopka when NSRA depth is more than 2-3 ft high.
+Under baseline conditions simulation, when water depth in this box exceeds 2 ft, Unit 1 Pump with 33 cfs capacity will pump water to Lake Apopka; when water depth exceeds 3 ft, additional Unit 2 Pump will kick in to pump water to Lake Apopka which brings total pumpage to 133 cfs.
+This setup will allow NSRA to keep some water for wetland vegetation establishment while pumping water back to Lake Apopka when NSRA water depth is more than 2-3 ft high.